dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 ### [Thermal Convection of Information](#thermal-convection-of-information)

 Imagine the sun rising in the Far East.
-It heats up the air and water, giving us wind and ocean currents, but doesn't it's sociophysical energy also reverberate through humanity?
+It heats up the air and water, giving us wind and ocean currents, but doesn't its sociophysical energy also reverberate through humanity?
 As the world turns each day, there is random motion moving from the east to the west, driving social interactions.
 Pushing through the noise are faint, low frequency waves of cultural information rippling over and reflecting between geographic features.
 Vacuums of low population density tapers